balfieri/aws/README.md

 </pre>

 <p>
-Configure the AWS environment on your PC which will set you up for a particular account, group, VPC, and region:</p>
+Now we can configure the AWS environment on your PC which will set you up for a particular account, group, VPC, and region:</p>

 <pre>
 aws configure